-After the shock passage of a bubble, baroclinicity vorticity is formed by the misalignment of density gradient and pressure gradient, which enhances mixing between the density inhomogeneity~\citep{zabusky1999vortex}.
+After shock passage across a bubble, baroclinic vorticity is formed by the misalignment of density gradient and pressure gradient, which enhances mixing between the density inhomogeneity~\citep{zabusky1999vortex}.
 Delicate vortex formation and mixing evolution appear in the SBI~\citep{ranjan2008shock}.
-Despite such simple initial conditions, the wealthy physical phenomena still occur and have been studied numerically~\citep{quirk1996dynamics} and experimentally~\citep{Layes2003Distortion}.
-The secondary vortex ring in the shock light bubble interaction~\citep{ranjan2007experimental} and the turbulence behaviour at the late time after shock impacts on the heavy bubble~\citep{ranjan2005experimental, niederhaus2008computational} are found continuously.
+Despite such simple initial conditions, a wealthy of physical phenomena still occur and have been studied numerically~\citep{quirk1996dynamics} and experimentally~\citep{Layes2003Distortion}.
+The secondary vortex ring in the shock-light bubble interaction~\citep{ranjan2007experimental} and the late time turbulence behaviour in the shock heavy bubble interaction~\citep{ranjan2005experimental, niederhaus2008computational} are found continuously.
 Moreover, due to the characteristic of vortex structure, lots of concentration is put on the circulation model building in the study of SBI~\citep{picone1988vorticity,yang1994model,samtaney1994circulation, niederhaus2008computational,liu2020contribution} and the related shock dynamics of SBI~\citep{zhai2011evolution,luo2015interaction,si2015experimental,Ding2017On,igra2020shock}.